 Not only am I a reformed smoker of over 15 years, a firm believer in abstinence based recovery from addictive drugs and a fervent proponent of even stricter rules governing the sale of tobacco, but I also own 3 Jamie Oliver cookery books and very much enjoyed his last TV series.

 ‘So’, I hear you cry, ‘why are you saying Stoptober is a terrible idea?
 And did you actually make any of Jamies 30 Minute Meals in under thirty minutes?’.
 Well, I’m glad you asked, thank you for joining in the conversation.

 My record on Jamie’s 30 Minute Meals was a disappointing 40 minutes on a second delicious attempt.
-The answer to the first question takes a bit more explaining.
+The answer to the other question takes a bit more explaining.

 Objection #1 – Stoptober is Patronising